 Pirates Charities and the Pirates organization are proud to support Miracle League programs in the greater Pittsburgh region and Manatee County, Florida.
 Currently, Pirates Charities is working with eight individual Miracle League programs that provide children and adults with special needs the opportunity to participate in the great sport of baseball.
 Each year, Pirates Charities partners with the Baseball Fantasy Camp for Kids program to provide half-day Fantasy Camps at selected Miracle League Fields.

 The Miracle League of Southwestern PA was the first Miracle League partnership for Pirates Charities.
 The Pirates Charities Miracle League Field was opened in May 2009 and continues to grow and flourish today.
 More than 500 youth and adults participate in three divisions - Miracle Division (for youth between the ages of 5 and 17), Competitive Division (for youth between the ages of 5 and 17 with more advanced skills) and an Adult Division (for participants 18 years of age and older).
-The field is located within the Dick's Sportsplex at Graham Park.
+The field is located within the Dick's Sportsplex at Graham Park, and hosted the first Miracle League All- Star Weekend in 2018 - with all 10 Pirates Charities supported Miracle Leagues represented.
 For more information, please visit www.mlswpa.org.

 The Bill Mazeroski Miracle League Field opened in Murrysville in 2012.
 The Murrysville program was started by the local Rotary Club of Murrysville-Export and the Municipality of Murrysville.
 This field is the largest in the region, and the complex also includes an accessible basketball court, fitness trail and picnic pavilion.
 More than 100 children and adults belong to the program.
 Pirates Charities contributed financially to the development of this project and assisted with various fundraising efforts.
 For more information, please visit www.mlwpa.org.